Syphilis: Signs, symptoms and treatment

-There's no difference in symptoms for men and women.
+There’s no difference in symptoms depending on a person’s gender.

 Stage One: Primary Infection

 Syphilis initially takes anywhere between 9 and 90 days to develop.
-This is known as the incubation period, when the infection makes itself at home in your body.
+This is known as the incubation period, when the infection makes itself at home in the body.